Acupuncture points connect to pathways of connectivity around the body. These pathways are called meridians.

 Good acupuncture builds a connection between the body, emotions and mind: stimulating the bodies healing abilities.
 The aim of treatment is to reach the root cause of a problem.
 However to find the catalyst, a process of discussion, observation, treatment, perseverance and lifestyle changes may be necessary.
 For example this could involve

-doing particular physical exercises, a change of eating habits, taking specific supplements or looking at our relationships and how they effect us.
+doing particular physical exercises, a change of eating habits, taking specific supplements and/ or herbs or looking at our relationships and how they effect us.
 Each of our health patterns are individual and unravelling the causes of a symptom and helping the body / mind to re balance is a unique process.

 "Healing may not be so much about getting better, as about letting go everything that isn't you- all the expectations,all the beliefs- and becoming who you really are" Rachel Naomi Remen